Technically, nothing. But the name is based in our history. Our company started out as Farm Builders Incorporated.

-In general, sites that drain well that allow our crews to keep working even after severe weather.
+In general, sites that drain well allow our crews to keep working even after severe weather.
 Depending on the exact circumstance, these can qualify you for preferred pricing.

 FBi was the first in the industry to begin using square posts.
-Most other builders eventually followed.)
-So, yes, we build “pole barns,” but know that the “poles” are now actually precisely engineered laminated wood columns or concrete Perma-Column systems.
+Most other builders eventually followed.
+So, yes, we build pole barns, but know that the “poles” are now actually precisely engineered laminated wood columns or concrete Perma-Column systems.

 FBi’s specialty is designing and building the pre-engineered shell.
 If general contracting services are required, we have a network of general contracting companies we can work with to provide you a turnkey project.

 However, post frame construction can be a lot harder than it looks.
 Let us explain the benefits of having FBi do the construction before you make a final decision.

 Yes.
-We are the only post-frame company that has a separate division that specializes in this kind of work.
+We are the only post frame company that has a separate division that specializes in this kind of work.

-We have 16 standard colors available.
+We have 16 standard colors available and we also have the option to get custom steel colors.
 There’s sure to be a combination that would look just perfect on your building.

 FBi uses full-hard, high-yield strength steel with a close rib spacing of 9 inches.
 Our steel is .0018″ thinner than the 26-gauge soft steel some other builders use, but it has almost twice the yield strength.

 No, but we can refer you to concrete contractors who have experience working with our buildings.

 No, but many times we facilitate building location, stake the building out, shoot grades and elevations, and collaborate with excavators to help ensure the building and the site work well together.

 Every building we sell has been engineered to your specific requirements for wind load, snow load, etc. based upon your exposure rating, building use and any applicable codes.

 However, choosing a length that is in 8′ increments and a width that is in 6′ increments will get you the most economical price.

 For instance, complex, custom designs that are used by the public may benefit from an architect’s skill.
-However, it is important to contact us before you talk to an outside architect to ensure that your building is designed to affordably accommodate post-frame construction.
+However, it is important to contact us before you talk to an outside architect to ensure that your building is designed to affordably accommodate post frame construction.

-According to one university professor who researched various building types, “post-frame buildings are as green as it gets.”
+According to one university professor who researched various building types, “post frame buildings are as green as it gets.”

-Steel-frame buildings are a good fit when you need extremely wide (well more than 100′) clear-span interiors, such as in a large manufacturing facility.
+Steel frame buildings are a good fit when you need extremely wide (well more than 100′) clear-span interiors, such as in a large manufacturing facility.
 Wood trusses max out at about 100′.
 For metal buildings less than 100’ wide, a wood post-frame is generally a better choice for the following reasons: